 The Friedrich Naumann Foundation for Freedom (FNF) promotes democracy, human rights, economic freedom, and curbing climate change.
 In Southeast and East Asia, we have offices in Bangkok, Hanoi, Jakarta, Manila, Seoul, Taipei, and Yangon.
 We also work in Malaysia.
 In Malaysia we work with 12 local partners.
 Should you have questions or suggestions about our work, please contact us.
 You can also meet our team here.

-IDEAS 7th Liberalism Conference
+8th Liberalism Conference

 Dive into the illuminating discussions of the 8th Liberalism Conference (2023).
 Delving deep into Malaysia's pressing issues, from the delicate balance between religious identity and individual freedoms to the intricate challenges posed by global geopolitics on our economy.
 Discover how informed dialogue and strategic policymaking are pivotal in navigating the complex terrain of our evolving society.

 Survey of Selangor Residents’ Knowledge and Awareness about Local Councils & KUASA Recommendation

 Local councils are bureaucracies without community involvement in decision making or policy direction.
 Residents have no meaningful way to engage constructively with their councils.
 Ultimately, only 0.7% (or six persons) from the 858 respondents knew their mayor/council president’s name.

 The Asia Liberty Forum (ALF) 2023 is a forum by Atlas Network and this year co-hosted by Institute for Democracy and Economic Affairs (IDEAS).
 The forum took place in Kuala Lumpur, Malaysia and held from 07 – 08 September 2023.
 The event gather students, scholars thinkers, and friends of human freedom to learn and connect with each other and also to gain knowledge and network with captivating speakers.

 What Is Nusyuz?